-By God’s grace, Jesus saved me, sanctified me, and filled me with His Holy Spirit.
-That’s my testimony and by cooperating with His grace, I intend to live accordingly.
+By God’s grace, Jesus saved, sanctified, and filled me with His Holy Spirit.

-Generally speaking, I fear that too much of Pentecostalism has bypassed the foundation of personal holiness and dove in headfirst for miracles, signs, and wonders.
+Generally speaking, I fear too much of Pentecostalism has bypassed the foundation of personal holiness and dove in headfirst for miracles, signs, and wonders.
 Yes, I do believe in them.
-But when they become our main focus, it appears as though we have sensationalized the Gospel by which we are saved.
+But when they become our primary focus, it appears that we have sensationalized the Gospel by which we are saved.
 However, when being right with God (justification) develops into right living for God (sanctification), the Pentecostal experience becomes divinely genuine.

-Since my desire for the American Church is to see a revival of scriptural holiness, I thought I would share 7 verses from the New Testament on the subject.
-I intentionally chose New Testament verses because personal true biblical holiness is not based on misinterpreted Old Testament verses or religious legalism for that matter.
+So, I’ll share 7 verses from the New Testament on the subject.
+I intentionally chose New Testament verses because personal true biblical holiness is not based on misinterpreted Old Testament verses or religious legalism, for that matter.

 - According to Romans 1, Jesus Christ our Lord was “declared to be the Son of God with power according to the Spirit of holiness, by the resurrection from the dead” (Romans 1:4).